 During the court installation, you’ll have the option to invest in clay, grass, or hard court.
 Aside from the look of your court and the maintenance that comes with it, the surface determines the play style of your matches.
 If you like playing fast-paced matches that require quick thinking and swift reflexes, then grass courts are perfect for you.

 For homeowners who want slower tennis matches, clay will be the better surface option.
 If you want a comfortable medium between play styles, then hard courts are the best fit for you.
 Although these three surface options might seem limited, these options provide you with a wide range of gameplay opportunities.
+Along with the construction of a tennis court, there are also several court maintenance procedures.

 Learn Your Laws